 IP RATING

-Since EDC flashlights are frequently in contact with small particles in purses or pockets and may often be subjected to natural elements, it is important that you choose an EDC flashlight with a high IP rating.
+Since EDC flashlights are frequently in contact with small particles in purses or pockets and may often be subjected to natural elements, it’s important to choose an EDC flashlight with a good IP rating.
 So whether you have to take your dog for a walk on a rainy day, or go out hunting through a swampy forest, you can be confident that your EDC flashlight won’t let you down.

 IMPACT RESISTANCE